arkency/posts/posts/2014-10-02-what-you-should-know-about-using-uuid-in-activerecord-with-postgresql.md

 <%= inner_newsletter(item[:newsletter_inside]) %>

-The rest will be covered in next parts of this tutorial.
+The rest will be covered in further blogposts very soon.

 ## References